A quick guide to IT services for students

-Every student is provided with 2GB of file storage space on the network.
-When you log on to a computer in the labs, the “My Documents” folder becomes your file store, which is on the network.
-Documents saved in the file store will be available the next time you log on (even to a different computer).
+Every student gets 2GB file storage space on the network.
+When you log on to a computer in the labs, the ‘My Documents’ folder becomes your file store on the network.
+You’ll be able to access them even if you log on to a different computer.

 You can also transfer files to and from your file store over the Internet.

 You should always back up your files onto removal storage devices e.g. flash drives (memory sticks) or DVDs.

 |Library||Library L82 (floor F), floor D & E and Reading Room (floor D)||Library opening hours|

 |Computer Lab/ Teaching Room G50||Ground Floor, Main Building||Outside teaching hours; check timetable on the door|